 How Much Is an X-ray for Dogs?
 Stomach, Chest & More

-We give our dogs the best care possible.
-Despite all we do, sometimes they get hurt, fall ill, or eat something they shouldn’t.
-When this happens, they may need an X-ray of their stomach, chest, or more.
-This article shares age-specific guidelines for dog X-rays, the average cost, and how your dog’s health and medical history could impact X-ray frequency.
+We give our dogs the best care possible because they’re part of our family.
+Despite all we do to protect them, sometimes pets get hurt, fall ill, or eat something they shouldn’t, and these moments can be frightening for any pet parent.
+When this happens, they may need an X-ray of their stomach, chest, or other areas to diagnose what’s wrong and guide treatment.

 Understanding Pet X-rays